jcodezy/hydro-data-pipeline/README.md

 - Create alternate tables / views in BigQuery for further analytical processing
 - Query BigQuery tables and use streamlit to create data visualization dashboard

-#### Detailed Workflow
+### Detailed Workflow
 1. Download dataset using selenium script.
 This is what a sample of the data looks like with no cleaning.
 ![Raw data sample](https://github.com/jcodezy/hydro-data-pipeline/blob/master/markdown_assets/raw_csv_download_sample.png)

-2. Data cleaning steps
+2. Data cleaning steps:
     - remove personal identifying information
+    - fix column names; removed spaces and replaced with underscores and used lowercase to match bigquery column name constraints
     - check that kwh column is of float type
-        - if column is found to have NaN values, fill NaN values with column average
+        - if column is found to have NaN values, fill NaN values with column (kwh) average
     - save to parquet file

-3. Upload cleaned file to google cloud storage.
-This is the landing bucket with historical data (backfill.py)
+3. Upload cleaned file to google cloud storage using the FileToGoogleCloudStorage operator.
+Below is the landing bucket with historical data (backfill.py) as the first entry and then the daily entries thereafter.
 ![landing bucket](https://github.com/jcodezy/hydro-data-pipeline/blob/master/markdown_assets/gcs_landing_bucket_w_historical.png)

+4.